chungyc/site-personal/site/update/2024/symtegration.markdown

 but I hope to eventually implement most of the algorithms in [Symbolic Integration I: Transcendental Functions], although that will take be many years into the future.
-(Sadly, there will never be a part 2, at least by the same author.)
+(Sadly, there will never be a part 2, at least not by the same author.)

 My secret success criteria for the project would be if I can do all computations for a basic quantum mechanics course within just the [GHCi] interpreter.